This is a copy of the excellent community maintained guide aimed at people new to Insomnia BYOC from the forums.

 Early Arrival check in closes at around 11pm, so aim to get there fairly early but there is room to play.

-EAS is basically a paid beta - The power may be unstable, the Internet is not guaranteed and security is going vary from super anal to super chill depending on their mood.
+EAS is basically a paid beta - The power may be unstable, the Internet is not guaranteed and security is going vary from super busy to super chill depending on their mood.

 Personal Care, Health & Safety, and Well-Being